Bees, the story begins

 It was such a productive time.
 We grew every vegetable and fruit and learned running but unfortunately, for me, Kate and family moved to the New Forest a couple of years later, leaving me ‘holding the baby’, but not for long.

 The networking and friendship of young mothers soon saw 6 of us sharing the plot.
 This escape became a women’s co-operative and refuge for us all, where we were able to support each other and our experiences of parenthood.
-Peace was shattered for a while, being the perfect mothers we were, we started to encourage the children to join us in our antics – mine really weren’t that bothered and for most the enthusiasm waned, and we had our space again.
+Peace was shattered for a while, when, being the perfect mothers we were, we started to encourage the children to join us in our antics!
+Luckily mine really weren’t that bothered and for most the enthusiasm waned, so we got our peaceul space again.
 We were even interviewed on a daytime TV programme which created a flurry of excitement.

 One allotment became 2 and then came the Kingston Beekeepers who took on 2 plots for their group apiary (where beehives are kept) and Yvonne asked if I fancied going to learn to keep bees – never, ever had I been much aware nor interested in bees and my immediate response was ‘yes why not?’ and that’s how it started….